 Valerio has being invited to play as soloist with many Symphony Orchestras and Concert Bands around the world.
 He has also performed in numerous occasions on the Montreal International Jazz Festival, World Saxophone Congresses and Latin American Saxophone Alliance Congresses.

 He was a member of the world known Adolphe Saxophone International Competition Jury in 2014 and has also been invited as a jury member in many other saxophone international competitions.

 Valerio has also been very active in the music popular scene performing with jazz bands, combos and Latin ensembles through the years.

-Valerio has travelled offering recitals, clinics, master classes and concerts in countries such as Russia, Slovenia, Croatia, Japan, Hong Kong, Singapore, Canada, United States, México, Colombia, Chile, Uruguay, Argentina, Bolivia, Brazil, Chile, Ecuador, Peru, Paraguay, France, Belgium, Switzerland, Germany, Scotland, Dominican Republic, Puerto Rico, Central America and Panama.
+Valerio has travelled offering recitals, clinics, master classes and concerts in countries such as Russia, Slovenia, Croatia, Japan, Hong Kong, Singapore, Canada, United States, México, Colombia, Chile, Uruguay, Argentina, Bolivia, Brazil, Ecuador, Peru, Paraguay, France, Belgium, Switzerland, Germany, Scotland, Dominican Republic, Puerto Rico, Central America and Panama.